Messaging & Compliance

 For example, if the CLX messaging services are used to send messages from an entity in the United Kingdom to end users in Germany, the jurisdictional impact of the Messaging Compliance Rules in the United Kingdom and Germany will be relevant (in addition to any overriding EU Regulations).

-This column details some of the relevant laws, regulations and codes of conduct governing the marketing to individuals and businesses in the applicable countries.
+Further, some countries have laws, regulations and codes of conduct governing the marketing to individuals and businesses.
 These may be specific to messaging services or be of more general application to all marketing activities.
 Generally speaking they share a very important principle with the privacy laws in that it is necessary to ensure that the consent of the applicable individual has been obtained (and hasn’t been withdrawn) before any marketing is sent to that individual.
 What is meant by “consent” and the methods by which individuals can withdraw that consent may differ by jurisdiction.
 The general rule is that individuals must have provided clear and unequivocal consent to receive marketing through the messaging services and that they must be given an easy and convenient method by which they can opt-out at a later date.

 Before sending any Personal Data to us in connection with our messaging services, it is our customers’ responsibility to ensure that the applicable rules governing the use of that Personal Data have been complied with.
 For example (but without limitation), have the relevant individuals provided the necessary consent to the use and transfer of the Personal Data?
 Has that consent since been withdrawn?